dakshydv/sketchly-nextjs/README.md

 ## 🎨 About

-Infinidraw is a modern, intuitive whiteboard application inspired by tools like Excalidraw.
+Sketchly is a modern, intuitive whiteboard application inspired by tools like Excalidraw.
 Built with Next.js, it provides a seamless drawing experience with real-time collaboration capabilities, allowing teams and individuals to visualize ideas, brainstorm, and create together without boundaries.

-Whether you're sketching wireframes, diagramming workflows, or brainstorming with your team, Infinidraw gives you the space and tools to bring your ideas to life.
+Whether you're sketching wireframes, diagramming workflows, or brainstorming with your team, Sketchly gives you the space and tools to bring your ideas to life.

 <img width="1469" height="703" alt="image" src="https://github.com/user-attachments/assets/fed81029-beef-4017-9d39-48fdc0d21151" />